Humorous Letters:

 The facts are in, folks - humorous letters and complaint letters can be one and the same!
 In fact, as shown below, some healthy laughter may swing that company into action faster than a speeding bullet!

-Here is another real-life letter - this one mailed to the Penn Central Transportation Company more than three decades ago.
+Here is another real-life letter - this one mailed to the Penn Central Transportation Company nearly five decades ago.
 This hilarious letter of humor proves that classic comedy comes in the strangest of places sometimes.
 Note how the author rambles on like he was having a personal, friendly conversation with the gentleman.
 Read all the way to the end, and then check out the rapid-fire response!

 Trains as a mode of transportation may be out of style in many places, but humorous letters such as this are classic.